pivotal-cf/docs-book-antivirus/CONTRIBUTING.md

-# Contributing to Tile Developer documentation
+# Contributing to Anti-Virus documentation

-The Tile Developer documentation project team welcomes contributions from the community.
-Before you start working with the Tile Developer documentation, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The Anti-Virus documentation project team welcomes contributions from the community.
+Before you start working with the Anti-Virus documentation, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.